leshawn-rice/leshawn-rice.github.io/notes.md

 # Navbar

-  Have the links slide out when opening the hamburger menu
+  The animation for the links pushes the hamburger menu off the screen & there is no animation on mobile.

+  Possible fix: set flex-direction to column for navbar links on mobile, set background color to white to prevent text from bleeding onto body